jessiemaui/Experiment-3/README.md

                 Nice!
 We've successfully retrieved the row for Mazda RX4.

         Part C: How many Cylinders in 'Camaro Z28'?
                 Step 1: Make sure that the csv file is uploaded on the same data file in your jupyter notebook where you will do your code.
+Never forget to import pandas!
+                Step 2: Same with Part B, call a new variable for new entry but don't forget to summon car because that's where our dataset is.
+                Step 3: Then again, specify the 'Model' and use .str.contain() method so our code will read on 'Model' column specifically on the 'Camaro Z28'.
+                Step 4: To have a presentable output, let's use the newline character to accord the sentence we're trying to make for our output.
+                Step 5: With the newline character, lets make a sentence.
+Start with "\nThe then include plus sign then call model variable to read inside it (the car) then specify model and use .to_string() method to render a DataFrame into a sting presentation with the index=False to remove the index infront, add another plus sign for the word 'have' and another plus sign to include the cylinder number with the help of .to_string again with the index=False and one last plus sign to add the word 'cylinder/s' to complete the sentence.
+                Step 6: Add the print() method on the first part of step 5 and voila!

+                Now we have the number of cylinders, just like that!
+Let's move on now to the last and hardest part of this experiment.

+        Part D: Finding Cylinders and Gear Types for Multiple Cars Step 1: Make sure that the csv file is uploaded on the same data file in your jupyter notebook where you will do your code.
+Never forget to import pandas!
                 Step 2: